casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 }
 ```

-Examples of APIs are shown below.
+Examples of the APIs are shown below.

 - CasdoorAuthService
   - `String token = casdoorAuthService.getOAuthToken(code, "app-built-in");`